Aultbea, Ormiscaig and Bualnaluib were crofting villages where meagre livings were extracted

 George McIver was a stockman, grazier and writer.
 He wrote that he was born "close to Altbea", at Ormiscaig on 3 June 1859,

-In The Bunyip and other verses it is stated that he went to school at Campbelltown [Victoria], and 'herded sheep at [nearby] Joyce's Creek'.
+In The Bunyip and other verses it is stated that he went to school at Campbelltown [Victoria], and 'herded sheep at [nearby] Joyce's Creek'[which is about 5 kilometers west pf Newstead].
 The preface to A Drover's Odyssey reports that from the age of sixteen he spent eight years as a drover and stockmen.
 This indicates that the book was set in the late 1870s or early 1880s.
 It chronicles a drive of 25,000 sheep from Bourke to the Northern Territory.
 He also drove around the Murrumbidgee and Lachlan rivers of NSW and in Western Victoria.

 He married Emma Eugene Reid in Redfern on 6 April 1891.
 Her parents were Charles and Margaret.
 Emma died on 4 December 1894 at her residence, Gulgamree Public School, near Mudgee, aged 24, leaving three children.
 Her headstone.
 They had only moved there a couple of months before.
 She is buried in Cudgegong General Cemetery.
 Note that her headstone reads 23 years.
-The children included Sydney, born Springwood 1891 and Isabel born Nambucca 1893.
-The third child George (Jr) also seems to have been born at Nambucca in 1893.
+The children included: Sydney, born at Springwood in 1891; George (Jr), both in the Nambucca district (probably at Mackville) in 1893; and Isabel.
+Her birth record indicates she also was born in the Nambucca district in 1893, however her father's death certificate indicates she was two years younger than George Jr.

 Neuroomia was written when he was in Macksville.
 It is stated that he made some money from this book and his other writings, and went on a world tour in 1911 or 1912, which included Canada.
 He wrote under the name of "Eucalyptus" for the Clarence and Richmond Examiner.